The Astounding Dr. Butcher and his Amazing Lobotomobile

 In a comment on the Fairhaven Hotel posting below, I noted that when I was 17 years of age, I spent an entire night, by myself, in the crumbling hulk of the old Western State Hospital in Steilacoom, Washington (how this came to pass is a story beyond the scope of a blog posting).
-This facility “prospered” in a time before the advent of pyschiatric medications, and besides employing such “radical” therapies as insulin-induced seizures (portrayed in the movie A Beautiful Mind) and electroshock therapy, many lobotomies were also performed there.
+This facility “prospered” in a time before the advent of pyschiatric medications, and drug injury lawyers.
+Besides employing such “radical” therapies as insulin-induced seizures (portrayed in the movie A Beautiful Mind) and electroshock therapy, many lobotomies were also performed there.

 Enter the Astounding Dr. Butcher in his Amazing “Lobotmobile,” more properly known as Dr. Walter Freeman.
 The Wikipedia entry about his disturbing occupation will serve to give some insight into the late Dr. Butcher: brain-cutter, soul-killer–